YouTube Channel Keywords: Drive More Traffic to Your VideosUpdated: November 13, 2020

 While you shouldn't rely solely on channel and video keywords to rank your videos high in YouTube search, it's best to get it covered.
 It's one of the on-page YouTube SEO steps you can take even from the beginning of your channel.

-If you want to find out about other metrics YouTube’s algorithm considers, read our post about YouTube video ranking.
+If you want to find out about the other metrics YouTube's algorithm considers when ranking videos, read our related post about YouTube video ranking.